sunomura/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-starttiles-regionaloverrides-regionaloverride-widetiles.md

 # WideTiles

-`WideTiles` defines the default Windows Store apps to appear as wide tiles on the **Start** screen.
+`WideTiles` defines the default Microsoft Store apps to appear as wide tiles on the **Start** screen.

 To use this setting you must include the `AppId`.
-The `AppId` is the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Windows Store.
+The `AppId` is the `AppUserModelID` found in the application's AUMIDs.txt file, which is located in the app package downloaded from the OEM channel partner portal of the Microsoft Store.
 You can also include the `FirstRunTask` setting to set a background task to run for each app tile on the **Start** screen that you want to be active, or live, by default.

 If you skip a setting, Windows will rearrange the flow of your app tiles around the position of that setting on the **Start** screen.
 The flow rearrangement is based on columns and is designed to eliminate gaps.
 This position may vary based on the screen size, resolution, and DPI.
 For more information about these settings, see the associated [StartTiles](microsoft-windows-shell-setup-starttiles.md) settings topics.